Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryNFTMintedResponse"></a>

 ### QueryNFTMintedResponse
+Deprecated: do not use

 QueryNFTMintedResponse is the response type for the Query/NFTMinted RPC method.

-Note: deprecated

 | Field | Type | Label | Description |